 In 2012, Texas was the center of one of the worst West Nile Virus outbreaks ever recorded since the disease first appeared in the United States in 1999.
 In Burleson, 4 mosquito traps tested positive for West Nile Virus in early summer of 2012.
 The City contracted with a private company to do ground-based spraying in targeted areas where 4 human cases of West Nile Virus were confirmed as well as in any area where a mosquito trap tested positive for West Nile Virus.
 The ground-based spraying was done in August and September of 2012.

 In 2017 the focus is on the container-breeding mosquito, or urban mosquito that has a short flight range.
 The number of traps increased from 6 to 8 per week to 14 traps in 12 designated spray zones throughout the mosquito breeding season (May 1 - September 30).
 The objective of this program is to control mosquito larvae before they develop into biting adults.
 During the 2017 season, waterways, historically known breeding sites and complaint locations are inspected and treated as necessary.
 Once treated, those sites are inspected periodically.

-The pesticide that was used for ground spraying in 2016 is Environ 30-30.
+The pesticide that is used for ground spraying is Environ 30-30.
 The active ingredient in this product is Permethrin (see Permethrin fact sheet).
 Permethrin is a man-made chemical that acts like the natural insecticide in the chrysanthemum flower.
 Because the product is applied at very low concentrations, it is not likely to harm the health of adults, children, or pets.